 Paros Windsurfing

-The best beaches for windsurfing in Paros are Golden Beach and the nearby New Golden Beach in the south, Santa Maria beach on the northern side of the island, and Pounda Bay on the side of Parikia.
+The best beaches for windsurfing in Paros are Golden Beach and the nearby New Golden Beach in the south, Santa Maria Beach on the northern side of the island, and Pounda Bay on the side of Parikia.

 There are also shops to rent or buy equipment and tutors to teach you how to windsurf available at all beaches.